 Guestrooms for our lodging properties can be booked through Internet travel intermediaries, including, but not limited to Expedia.com and Booking.com, and their portfolio of companies (commonly referred to as "online travel agents" or "OTA's").
-As these Internet bookings increase, these intermediaries may be able to obtain higher commissions, reduced guestroom rates or other significant contract concessions from our property management companies.
-Moreover, some of these Internet travel intermediaries are attempting to offer lodging property guestrooms as a commodity, by increasing the importance of price and general indicators of quality (such as "three-star downtown property") at the expense of brand identification.
-These agencies hope that consumers will eventually develop brand loyalties to their reservations system rather than to the brands under which our lodging properties are franchised.
-If the amount of sales made through Internet intermediaries increases significantly, guestroom revenue may flatten or decrease, which could adversely affect our consolidated financial position, results of operations, and cash flows or the market price of our stock.
+As these Internet bookings increase, these OTA's may be able to obtain higher commissions, reduced guestroom rates or other significant contract concessions from our property management companies.
+Moreover, some of these OTA's are attempting to offer lodging property guestrooms as a commodity, by increasing the importance of price and general indicators of quality (such as "three-star downtown property") at the expense of brand identification.
+These OTA's hope that consumers will eventually develop brand loyalties to their reservations system rather than to the brands under which our lodging properties are franchised.
+If the amount of sales made through OTA's increases significantly, guestroom revenue may be negatively affected, which could adversely affect our consolidated financial position, results of operations, and cash flows or the market price of our stock.

-Consumer trends and preferences, particularly with respect to younger generations, could change away from select-service lodging properties.
+Consumer trends and preferences, particularly with respect to younger generations, could change away from selectservice lodging properties.